Costs

 Using State Grants at Harvard

-Massachusetts natives who are considering Harvard should be sure to look into state grants to help fund your education.
+Massachusetts residents who are considering Harvard should be sure to look into state grants to help fund your education.
 Massachusetts has a wide variety of programs, including the need-based tuition waiver program, the MASSGrant, the Massachusetts Gilbert Matching Student Grant Program, and MCAS Scholarships.
 The John and Abigail Adams Scholarship, which is for students who performed well on the MCAS, offers a tuition waiver for up to eight semesters of public school.

 Harvard University’s 100% Need-Met Guarantee